alonronin/f5-angular/README.md

 ##Usage

-> clone the repository with `git clone` then run `npm install` run weback watcher `npm run webpack` to run the node server run `npm start` go to http://localhost:3000
+> clone the repository with `git clone` then run `npm install` run webpack watcher `npm run webpack` to run the node server run `npm start` go to http://localhost:3000